Skip to main content

 How design systems work

 A design system in Lovable defines how components, styles, and setup instructions are applied across projects.
-Design systems are regular Lovable projects and can be opened and edited like any other project.
+Design systems are Lovable projects and can be opened and edited like any other project.

 What a design system consists of